tobyjaffey/cctl/README.markdown

 It allows update of the the microcontroller firmware over its serial port.

-The bootloader consists of two components, a piece of firmware that is flashed onto the device and a C utility for downloading code and manipulating the flash memory.
+The bootloader consists of two components, a piece of firmware that is flashed onto the device and a utility for downloading code and manipulating the flash memory.

 Authors